 What is Minnesota's PRO structure?

 Minnesota's EPR program is administered through the Circular Action Alliance.
-Producer-PRO agreements are required by January 1, 2029 -- a company without an agreement by that date cannot legally sell covered products in Minnesota.
+Producer-PRO agreements are required by January 1, 2029.
+A company without an agreement by that date cannot legally sell covered products in Minnesota.